Waterfalls, Ice Caves,

 Highlights: Jellys Ferry Rd • Ash Creek Rd • Ponderosa Way • Oak Run Rd • Burney McArthur Falls • Cassel Fall River Rd • Highway A19 • Medicine Lake Rd • Jot Dean Ice Cave • Stewart Springs Rd • Parks Creek Rd • Highway 3 • Callahan Cecilville Rd • Salmon River Rd • Highway 96 • Highway 299 • Titlow Hill Rd • South Fork Mountain Rd • Highway 36 • Avenue of the Giants

 Route planning for a new motorcycle tour often starts with the simple question of 'What if?'
-What if we planned a super-twisty route through Northern California that included an Ice Cave, massive Waterfall,14,000 ft tall mountain, plus wilderness regions of Northern California, and an ocean.
+What if we planned a super-twisty route through Northern California that included an ice cave, massive waterfall,14,000 ft tall mountain, redwood forest, & wilderness regions of Northern California.

 Could we do that?
-What if we could?
+What if that were possible?

 Leaving Red Bluff, this tour flows into the southern fringes of the Cascade Range, easing into foothills where roads are twisty, bucolic and challenging.
 The destination...
 The Southern Cascade Range.

 Burney Falls is a waterfall nearly 300 feet wide and dropping 130 feet.
-What's unusual about the waterfall is the water comes from underground springs above and at the falls.
+And, it has a flow rate of 100 million gallons per day.
+Every day.
+What's unusual about the waterfall is that 100 million gallons of water comes from underground springs above and at the falls.
 The majority of the water is shooting out of the rock wall face rather than over an edge like every other waterfall you have seen before, it takes your breath away just to look at it.
 A National Geographic article declared the site to be one of 'Northern California’s most spectacular waterfalls'.

 The Jot Dean Ice Cave is one of the most interesting things I've ever stumbled onto while riding Northern California.
 Lava tubes were created by ancient lava flows from nearby Glass Mountain, but once the lava stopped, the tube remained creating a cave system.
 Air temps can be 90 plus degrees at the surface, but within sight of sunlight above is a layer of year-round ice that sits on the floor of the cave.
 Temps stay steady year round at a cozy 31 degrees, and the ambient temp drops 60 degrees while descending a short distance into the cave.
 There are no stairs and one must climb down a jumble of rocks.
 But it's worth it.
 Ice everywhere.
 Fascinating.